tsugiproject/tsugi/docs/INSTALL.md

     adminpw to automatically create all necessary tables.

-If you are setting this up on some variation of Linux, the Macintosh instructoions will be the most help.
+If you are setting this up on some variation of Linux, the Macintosh instructions will be the most help.

 /Chuck